pklaus/beautyacc/README.md

 # beautyacc

+beautyacc is a library to access EPICS archiver values in Python.
-Python package to access the EPICS RDB Archiver also called "beauty".
+It is designed for the EPICS RDB Archiver called "beauty".
+The name beautyacc is shorthand for 'beauty access'.

 This package was crafted for Python 3.4 or newer.